Gabriella Coleman

 Committed to public ethnography, she routinely presents her work to diverse audiences, teaches undergraduate and graduate courses, and has written for popular media outlets, including the New York Times, Slate, Wired, MIT Technology Review, Huffington Post, and the Atlantic.
 She sits on the board of The Tor Project.

-Cv, contact information, including PGP key, and high res photos can be found here.
+CV, contact information, and high res photos can be found here.

 Long Bio: